ParallelMaths/parallel/pages/7-14-codes-physics.md

 | U | V | W | X | Y |
 {.grid}

-The word CODE is coded with the following series of symbols.
+The word CODES is coded with the following series of symbols.

 ![](/resources/7-14-codes-physics/1-1-code.png)